 The Navy has prepared this EA based upon Federal and state laws, statutes, regulations, and policies pertinent to the implementation of the Proposed Action.
-The Navy is aware of the November 12, 2024, decision in Marin Audubon Society v.
-Federal Aviation Administration, No. 23-1067 (D.C.
-Cir.
-Nov.
-12, 2024).
-To the extent that a court may conclude that the CEQ regulations implementing NEPA are not judicially enforceable or binding on this agency action, the Navy has nonetheless elected to follow those regulations at 40 C.F.R.
-Parts 1500-1508, in addition to the Navy's procedures/regulations implementing NEPA at 32 C.F.R.
-Part 775, to meet the agency's obligations under NEPA, 42 U.S.C. §§ 4321 et seq.
+For purposes of this EA, the Department of the Navy has voluntarily elected to generally follow those Council of Environmental Quality regulations at 40 C.F.R.
+Parts 1500 - 1508 that were in place at the outset of this EA, to meet the agency's obligations under NEPA.